OpenRoberta/openroberta-lab/Docker/_README.md

 git checkout develop; git pull; git checkout master; git pull git checkout tags/${BASE_VERSION}

 mvn clean install    # necessary to create the update resources for ev3- and arduino-based systems docker build --no-cache -t openroberta/base-${ARCH}:${BASE_VERSION} \
        --build-arg CCBIN_VERSION=${CCBIN_VERSION} \
-       -f $BASE_DIR/conf/${ARCH}/docker-for-meta-2-cc-resources/Dockerfile .
+       -f $BASE_DIR/conf/${ARCH}/2-cc-resources/Dockerfile .
 docker push openroberta/base-${ARCH}:${BASE_VERSION}
 ```

 _Note:_ If the git repository `ora-cc-rsc` is changed, the `openroberta/base-${ARCH}` image and all images built upon it must be rebuilt.
 This is fast,
-but better do not forget!
+but don't forget it!
 The version of the `openroberta/base-${ARCH}` image (a simple number) should match a tag in the git repository `ora-cc-rsc`.
 This reminds you, that the data from that tag is the data stored in the base image.
 The variable `BASE_VERSION` contains this number, which is both a tag name
 in git and a version number in docker.

 ### step 3 image for the integration tests (x64 only)

+The image is often available at dockerhub.
+Usually you don't need it.
+Name: openroberta/it-x64-offical-gitrepo-with-develop:<number>>.
+Use the highest number.

 It would be easy to build this image for the `arm32v7` architecture.
 But our `bamboo` server used for automated integration tests run on `x64` machines.
 Thus there is no need for this image.
 This may change in the future.